PHB33/.github/profile/README.md

 ## Playlist
 [YouTube Music](https://music.youtube.com/playlist?list=PLsKxstZ6tzuvI9V-jPDRK48g9VSA3gaZS&si=Pzq4g3SgA6OklqwG)

-# Suicide Risk for "Company Men"
+# Suicide Risk for Company Workers
 Anyone who went to any of the churches in Kentucky for "company work" should be talking about it with a mental health professional, a member of the clergy, or a supportive group of your coworkers.

 The company (which IS the CIA) knows that the overwhelming majority of those who went will end up committing suicide.
 The Creator and His cherubim want you to live an indefinitely long, healthy life right here on Earth and hope that you will help others do the same.